SEAbdulbasit/TravelApp-KMP/README.md

 To add a new country, follow this [guide](https://github.com/SEAbdulbasit/TravelApp-KMP/wiki/How-to-add-a-new-Country)

 ## Added countries list
-Following is the list of countries that are being added to the app:
+Following is the list of countries that are added to the app:
 1. Egypt
 2. Japan
 3. France